Available 24h

 Custom Production - Design Your Own Collection

-The company's second hallmark is custom projects for individual clients.
-Rudolf Kämpf porcelain factory can realize any demanding design, including creating one-of-a-kind collections, with the client obtaining rights to the collection for 50 years or longer.
-Owning an exclusive, custom-made porcelain collection is a luxury in itself.
+The second hallmark of the company is its bespoke projects for individual clients.
+Rudolf Kämpf’s porcelain factory can realize any demanding design, including creating one-of-a-kind collections, with the client obtaining rights to the collection for 50 years or longer.
+Owning an exclusive custom-made porcelain collection is a luxury in itself.
 If the piece bears a logo, monogram, or family crest, it also signifies a special status.
 That is why business and political leaders, celebrities, and even monarchs from around the world often turn to Rudolf Kämpf.

-After commissioning such a unique porcelain item, the client receives a factory certificate guaranteeing that this piece will never be produced for anyone else.
-These distinctive collection items enhance table settings or serve as refined interior decorations.
-Rudolf Kämpf porcelain, made to a special design and marked with a gift or monogram, can also be a luxurious gift for a loved one.
+After commissioning such a unique porcelain item, the client receives a factory certificate guaranteeing that this piece will never be reproduced for anyone else.
+These distinctive collection items enhance table decor or serve as refined interior decorations.
+Porcelain by Rudolf Kämpf, made to a special design and marked with a gift tag or monogram, can also be a luxurious gift for a loved one.
 If you have any questions about exclusive individual porcelain pieces, logo items, heraldic symbols, or gift inscriptions, please contact us.

 History

-The Czech village of Loučky (until 1918 - Grünlas, since 1961 part of the town Nové Sedlo), home to the Rudolf Kämpf porcelain factory, lies in the heart of the Karlovy Vary region.
+Czech village Loučky (until 1918 - Grünlas, since 1961 part of the city Nové Sedlo), where the Rudolf Kämpf porcelain factory is located, lies in the heart of the Karlovy Vary region.
 The tradition of porcelain production developed in this area thanks to deposits of high-quality kaolin.
-Rudolf Kämpf's porcelain factory, with its over 100-year history, continues this tradition.
+The Rudolf Kämpf porcelain factory, with its over 100-year history, is part of this tradition.

 In 1907, American Benjamin Franklin Hunt obtained permission to build a porcelain factory.
-In 1909, the factory was sold to two Rudolfs—Dieterlow and Kämpf—who in 1911 established the company Porzellanfabrik Rudolf Kämpf G.m.b.H., Grünlas, and chose a crown with three letters RGK (Rudolf - Grünlas - Kämpf).
-This marked the creation of a factory producing first-class porcelain dinnerware and hand-painted porcelain accessories.
+In 1909, the porcelain factory was sold to two Rudolfs – Dieterlow and Kämpf, who in 1911 established the company Porzellanfabrik Rudolf Kämpf G.m.b.H., Grünlas, and chose a crown with three letters RGK (Rudolf – Grünlas – Kämpf).
+This marked the creation of a factory producing first-class porcelain tableware and hand-painted porcelain accessories.
 Thanks to its exceptional location, the factory had access not only to high-quality raw materials but also to export opportunities.
-The porcelain production technology at that time was certainly different from previous methods (raw materials were transported by horse-drawn carts, from railway wagons, etc.), but its quality was already excellent, so products from Czech porcelain under the Rudolf Kämpf brand began exporting to countries renowned for their porcelain, such as Germany, France, Hungary, England, and others.
+The porcelain production technology at that time certainly differed from previous methods (raw materials were transported by horse-drawn wagons, trains, etc.), but its quality was already excellent, so products from Czech porcelain under the Rudolf Kämpf brand began to be exported to countries renowned for their porcelain, such as Germany, France, Hungary, England, and others.

-Rudolf Kämpf died in 1918, and his share was divided among his widow Josefin Kämpf, daughter Antoni Kümmelmenn, and son Hans Kämpf, who took over the family business.
-In the 1920s, Rudolf Kämpf's porcelain factory experienced a true boom: production exceeded 2 million items annually, with around 85% exported.
+Rudolf Kämpf died in 1918, and his share was divided among his widow Josefine Kämpf, daughter Antoni Kümmelmenn, and son Hans Kämpf, who took over the family business.
+In the 1920s, the Rudolf Kämpf porcelain factory experienced a true boom: production reached over 2 million items annually, with about 85% exported.
 The company was one of the first to introduce new color ranges, including pink, blue, green, and ivory.

-World War II led to a gradual reorientation of the factory towards Germany and the loss of other foreign clients.
-After the war, Rudolf Kämpf's porcelain factory was nationalized and became part of the Czechoslovak state enterprise Slavkovský porcelán, later incorporated into the state company Karlovarský porcelán.
-In the same year, the company had the honor of representing Czechoslovakia's porcelain industry at the World Fair in Montreal, Canada.
-This incredible international success attracted investments, enabling the factory to acquire the latest equipment.
-It was then that Rudolf Kämpf's factory began producing the famous sets made from molds by Mary Anne (Jiří Laštovička) and Sabin (Aleš Trpkoš).
+World War II meant a gradual reorientation towards Germany for the factory and the loss of other foreign clients.
+After the war, the Rudolf Kämpf porcelain factory was nationalized and became part of the Czechoslovak state enterprise Slavkovský porcelán, later incorporated into the state enterprise Karlovarský porcelán.
+In the same year, the company had the honor of representing Czechoslovak porcelain industry at the World Fair in Montreal, Canada.
+This incredible international success led to an influx of investments, which allowed the factory to acquire the latest equipment.
+It was then that the Rudolf Kämpf factory began producing the famous sets made from Mary Anne (Jiří Laštovička) and Sabin (Aleš Trpkoš) molds.

-In 1992, Rudolf Kämpf's porcelain factory was acquired by the Czech company Leander 1946 s.r.o., which operated under the name Leander.
-The Leander porcelain manufactory gained worldwide fame as a producer of decorative porcelain, often hand-painted and decorated with gemstones.
-Since 2006, the company has been owned by the Czech holding CS Investment, which restored the factory's name to that of its founder—Rudolf Kämpf.
+In 1992, the Rudolf Kämpf porcelain factory was acquired by the Czech company Leander 1946 s.r.o., and it was known as Leander.
+The Leander porcelain manufactory gained worldwide fame as a producer of decorative porcelain decorated with hand painting and often adorned with gemstones.
+Since 2006, the company has been owned by the Czech holding CS Investment, which restored the factory’s name to that of its founder – Rudolf Kämpf.

 Manufacturer information